 What is a Dutch baby pancake?

-It makes it really easy to make as you don’t need to stand over it as it’s cooking.
+This method makes it really easy to make as you don't need to stand over it as it's cooking.
 It puffs up as it cooks making it nice and fluffy (though it collapses a bit not long after you take it out the oven).